Battle of Karbala: Shia observances

+Muharram mourning ceremony at a large Husayniyya.

-Mourning for Husayn is considered by Shi'as to be a source of salvation in the afterlife, and is undertaken as a remembrance of his suffering.
+Mourning for Husayn is believed by Shi'as to be a source of salvation in the afterlife, and is undertaken as a remembrance of his suffering.
 After the death of Husayn, when his family was being taken to Ibn Ziyad, Husayn's sister Zaynab is reported to have cried out after seeing his headless body: "O Muhammad!...
 Here is Husayn in the open, stained with blood and with limbs torn off.
 O Muhammad!
 Your daughters are prisoners, your progeny are killed, and the east wind blows dust over them."
 Shi'a Muslims consider this to be the first instance of wailing and mourning over the death of Husayn.
-Husayn's son Zayn al-Abideen is reported to have spent the rest of his life weeping for his father.
+Husayn's son Zayn al-Abidin is reported to have spent the rest of his life weeping for his father.
 Similarly, Husayn's mother Fatima is believed to be weeping for him in paradise and the weeping of believers is considered to be a way of sharing her sorrows.
-Special gatherings (majalis; sing. majlis) are arranged in places reserved for this purpose, called husayniyya.
+Special gatherings (majalis; sing. majlis) are arranged in places reserved for this purpose, called husayniyyas.
 In these gatherings the story of Karbala is narrated and various elegies (rawda) are recited by professional reciters (rawda khwan).